krzemienski/awesome-from-stars/README.md

 * [DockStation/dockstation](https://github.com/DockStation/dockstation): DockStation is developer-centric application to managing projects based on Docker.
 Instead of lots of CLI commands you can monitor, configure, and manage services and containers using just a GUI.
 * [Notifiarr/dockwatch](https://github.com/Notifiarr/dockwatch): Automated Container Management and Notifications w/ beautiful WebUI
 * [docling-project/docling](https://github.com/docling-project/docling): Get your documents ready for gen AI
+* [docmost/docmost](https://github.com/docmost/docmost): Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.
 * [jklukas/docs-on-gh-pages](https://github.com/jklukas/docs-on-gh-pages): Sample of deploying docs to gh-pages branch in CI
 * [arc53/DocsGPT](https://github.com/arc53/DocsGPT): DocsGPT is an open-source genAI tool that helps users get reliable answers from knowledge source, while avoiding hallucinations.
 It enables private and reliable information retrieval, with tooling and agentic system capability built in.
 * [google/docsy](https://github.com/google/docsy): Hugo theme for open source documentation